snood1205/camera-angulara/CODE_OF_CONDUCT.md

 ### Other Community Standards

-As a project on GitHub, this project is additionally covered by the [GitHub Community Guidelines](https://help.github.com/articles/github-community-guidelines/).
+As a project on GitLab, this project is additionally covered by the [GitLab Community Guidelines](https://help.gitlab.com/articles/gitlab-community-guidelines/).

 Additionally, as a project hosted on npm, is is covered by [npm, Inc's Code of Conduct](https://www.npmjs.com/policies/conduct).